puripant/random/README.md

-# A simple randomization tool
+# Randomizer: a simple randomization tool

 This code is generated from the following prompts in ChatGPT in early 2025.
 - I want a simple webapp to find randomize a set of texts